ervc/partrace/docs/source/usage.rst

 Usage
 =====

 This is Partrace!
-See the :doc:`modules` for a quick overview of the different modules and classes available to use.
+See the :doc:`modules` API for a full overview of the different modules and classes available to use.

 Installation
 ------------